 Figure 3.4 - Impending rupture: hourglass uterus “Bandl's ring”

-• Slow foetal heart rate or no heart tone.
+• slow foetal heart rate or no heart tones.

 A rupture may be discovered during a haemorrhage: uterine exploration after delivery of the placenta reveals the rupture.

 – Insert 2 IV lines (16-18G catheter) and administer Ringer lactate.

 – Measure heart rate and blood pressure; assess the severity of the bleeding.